 When is Commencement?

-The Commencement Ceremony will last approximately 2 ½ hours.
+Each Commencement ceremony will last approximately 2 – 2 1/2 hours.

-Participating in commencement is not mandatory, but strongly encouraged as a time to celebrate the achievements of our graduates with their family and the faculty.
+Participating in Commencement is not mandatory, but it is strongly encouraged as a time to celebrate the achievements of our graduates with their family and the faculty.

 Seating is on a first-come, first-served basis.
-The doors of the UIC Pavilion open one hour before the ceremony.
+The doors of the Wintrust Arena open one hour before the ceremony.
 Since seating is open, please do not save seats in any way other than sitting in the seat.
-Special seating is available to guests who are hearing impaired or disabled.
+Special seating is available to guests who are visually impaired or disabled.

-On the day of the event, students will march in by their college.
-There will be signage in the main level of the UIC Pavilion indicating which side of the area the college seating will be.
+On the day of the event, there will be signage in the main level of the Wintrust Arena indicating which side of the arena the college seating will be.
 Please note that seating is on a first-come, first-served basis.
-The earlier family members arrive, the more likely seats will be available near the college of your choice.
+The earlier you arrive, the more likely seats will be available near the college of your choice.

-No photographers will be permitted on the floor at the UIC Pavilion.
+No photographers will be permitted on the floor at the Wintrust Arena.